lambdacasserole/silex-base/README.md

 composer install
 ```

-Or alternatively, if you're using the PHAR (make sure the `php.exe` executable is in your PATH:
+Or alternatively, if you're using the PHAR (make sure the `php.exe` executable is in your PATH):

 ```
 php composer.phar install